 This pairing of male writers with spheres domestic and affective also touches upon an important gendered dimension that, I believe, the two aforementioned, unlikely literary bedfellows – Fuss’s Proust and my Baldwin, so to speak – share, albeit with a twist.
-As Fuss writes, for Proust, his intense domesticity resulted in conspicuous, if not at times contorted and desperate, attempts of his critics to masculinize him by distancing him, the great French writer and “the man in time,” from the sissy (my term) domestic sphere of an agoraphobe who “wrote from her bed.”
+As Fuss writes, for Proust, his intense domesticity resulted in conspicuous, if not at times contorted and desperate, attempts of his critics to masculinize him by distancing him, the great French writer and “the man in time,” from the sissy (my term) domestic sphere of an agoraphobic who “wrote from her bed.”
 This unease with Proust’s homosexuality manifested as covering and re-masculinizing of his legacy, even of his house-museum, so as to place him, however pretentiously, on the hetero-patriarchal national pantheon.

 For Baldwin, that means something quite the opposite.
 First, when he was still alive, and for a while after his death, not many cared that he be placed on a national pantheon of any kind, given his race and sexuality; neither could he be put back in the closet or de-sissified, no matter how hard the attempts.
-He articulated his fierce individulism, his reworking of what it means to be an American, indeed, just days before his death, in the “Last Interview” with Quincy Troupe given from his sick bed in mid-November 1987, “I was not born to be what someone said I was.
+He articulated his fierce individualism, his reworking of what it means to be an American, indeed, just days before his death, in the “Last Interview” with Quincy Troupe given from his sick bed in mid-November 1987, “I was not born to be what someone said I was.
 I was not born to be defined by someone else, but by myself, and myself only.”
 He leads into this statement having remembered his cruel stepfather, and what he taught him, or “how to fight ... [and]... what to fight for.”
 He elaborates what is a complex optics he desires be applied to him, he, in effect, leaves with us as his legacy: “I was only fighting for safety, or for money at first.
 Then I fought to make you look at me.”
 From the safety of his domestic abode in St. Paul-de-Vence Baldwin is finally able to make this demand, for what he wants us to see is the whole picture, all of him, with all complexity, paradox, and challenge.

 This approach explains why he, rather flamboyantly, took on his Chez Baldwin domesticity with all of its “sissy” implications, claiming it, and queering it in his own way through campy performances, rowdy parties, and long discussions of ideas, those rhetorical rehearsals of his that later found their ways into his diverse works.
 When ill and confined to his bed in the final stages of cancer, Baldwin turned the space around him into a musical soundscape and reading room, where the songs of Dinah Washington would be followed by readings from Jane Austin’s novel of “devastating economy,” where looking through drafts of his own works meant planning their completion against all odds, where men ministered to him like nurses, or the “exceedingly clumsy midwives” of a new world order, for whom the “acceptance of responsibility contains the key to the necessarily evolving skill” that the writer mentions in the epilogue to No Name in the Street.
 Again, given the magnitude of his achievement and message, Baldwin’s black queer household and his effeminate persona presiding over it are not only comparable to Proust’s, but indeed, remain in a league of its own.